 According to medical records kept by the camp’s medical staff, Robert was admitted to the camp hospital on June 18, 1942, suffering from diphtheria.
 He was assigned to Barracks 0.1.

-According to death records kept in the camp by the medical staff, Tec 5 Robert E. Overstreet died of diphtheria on Wednesday, August 5, 1942, at approximately 6:00 A.M. and was buried in the camp cemetery.
+The death records kept in the camp by the medical staff show that Tec 5 Robert E. Overstreet died of diphtheria on Wednesday, August 5, 1942, at approximately 6:00 A.M. and was buried in the camp cemetery.
 He was 19 years old when he died.

 After the war, the U.S. Recovery Team identified the remains of Tec 5 Robert E. Overstreet.
 At his parents’ request, they were returned to California and buried at Golden Gate National Cemetery at San Bruno, California, in Section N, Site 525.